dmr034/pygame/README.md

 1. Python 3.9
 2. pygame
 3. random
-4. button

 Once you begin the program, you will be presented with a screen that asks the user what they would like to do.
+The user can start the game by pressing play, and the game will begin.
+The user can also press quit to exit the game.

+### How To Play

+Start the game by hitting "Play", you will then be taken to a screen where enemies approach you.
+Shoot the enemies, try not to die, and get the highest score you can!

+##### To Control the Player:
+- Left and Right arrow keys to move
+- Space to shoot